-Make Sure Your Apartment Is Not In Foreclosure
+Make Sure Your Apartment Is Not in Foreclosure

 Before you sign a lease, the landlord must tell you if the property is in foreclosure.
 If the landlord does not tell you the property is in foreclosure, you can go to court and ask for \$500 in civil penalties from the landlord.
-If the property is in foreclosure, you have the right to stay there even if the lease goes past the end of the foreclosure period.
+If you become a tenant and the property is or goes into foreclosure, you have the right to stay there past the end of the foreclosure period.
 There is one exception: if the new owner will live there.
 In that case, you must get a 90-day notice to leave.
 Make sure you have all the information you need before you sign any lease.